ezwang/pennlabspractical/README.md

   - order: `Number`
   - id: `Number`

+### API Endpoints

-Responses to requests to the API server should be in JSON format and at minimum contain a status code.
+Responses to requests to the API server are in JSON format and at minimum contain a status code.

-- *Adding a card*: Should add a card to the database with the given title and description.
-The card should be associated with the list with the provided listId.
+- *Adding a card*: Adds a card to the database with the given title and description.
+The card is associated with the list with the provided listId.
 <table>
   <tbody>
     <tr>